As an educator Alex Pertout has played a key role in the development

 of genres — rock, pop jazz, latin, folk, television, theatre, jingles,

-soundtracks, orchestral — as a leading percussion expert, author, tutor, clinician — and through his academic role.
+soundtracks, orchestral — as a leading percussion expert, author, tutor, clinician — and through his role as an academic.

-He is a senior lecturer in music at the Faculty of VCA and MCM at the University of Melbourne where he has also held the roles of head of contemporary music performance and head of jazz and improvisation, developing the curriculum for both the undergraduate and honours programs, directing the program for sixteen years, establishing formal performance opportunities featuring established and emerging artists, introducing world music performance and an Australian indigenous ensemble into the curriculum, inviting leading national and international artists to campus including Joe Zawinul, Mike Stern, Tom E Lewis, Richard Bona, Kutcha Edwards, Mark Levine, Raul Rekow, Jack DeJohnette, Paul Grabowsky, Hossam Ramzy, Andrea Keller, Jeff Tain Watts, Dave Valentin, Shane Howard and Dave Samuels among many others.
+He is a Senior Lecturer in the Jazz & Improvisation Department at the Faculty of Fine Arts and Music, University of Melbourne where he has also held the leading roles of Head of Contemporary Music Performance and Head of Jazz & Improvisation, developing the curriculum for both the undergraduate and honours programs.
+He directed the program for sixteen years establishing formal performance opportunities featuring established and emerging artists, introduced and array of world music performance settings and an Australian indigenous ensemble into the curriculum inviting acclaimed practioners such as Kutcha Edwards, Tom E Lewis, Lou Bennet, Liz Cavanagh, Joe Geia and Jessie Lloyd to direct.
+He also connected nationally and internationally with leading artists inviting them to partake with the student cohort on campus, some of these artists include Joe Zawinul, Mike Stern, Tom E Lewis, Richard Bona, Kutcha Edwards, Mark Levine, Raul Rekow, Jack DeJohnette, Paul Grabowsky, Sandy Evans, Hossam Ramzy, Andrea Keller, Jeff Tain Watts, Dave Valentin, Shane Howard, Kristin Berardi, Karaikudi Mani, Lew Soloff, Chad Wackerman, Mick Nock, David Jones and Dave Samuels among many others.

-the Australian National Academy of Music (ANAM), Australian National University (ANU), University of Visual and Performing Arts in Colombo (Sri Lanka), Lasalle College of the Arts (Singapore), Alandale College, Chisholm College, Bialik College, Piccolo
+the Australian National Academy of Music (ANAM), Australian National University (ANU), University of Visual and Performing Arts in Colombo (Sri Lanka), Lasalle College of the Arts (Singapore), Alandale College, NMIT, Chisholm College, Australian Drummer's Weekend Festival, Piccolo

 Festival, Future Music, Shepparton Arts Festival, Melbourne International Jazz Festival, Music Junction, Royal